 Creating Your Decisions

-Next you will need to click into the Decisions tab and create a Decision that corresponds to each combination of Category Items that you just created.
-The amount of Decisions you need to create is based on the amount of combinations between Categories and Category Items you would like.
+Next you will need to click into the Decisions tab and create a Decision that corresponds to each combination of Category Items that you are looking for.

 NOTE: Decisions form the basis for Child Projects and must be created prior to the Project's close date.

-Click into the Decisions tab under the Multi-Category Decisions heading and click Create Decision:
+Click into the Decisions tab heading and then click Create Decision:

-The Create Decision modal will open up, presenting you with a drop-down menu that contains each of the Category Items you created for the three services.
-Click on the Category Item to create a Decision:
+The Create Decision modal will open up, presenting you with a dropdown menu of each Category.
+Select the combination of Category Items you're looking for to create a Decision, then click Create: